gmednick/gabemednick/content/home/demo2.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Insight and Imagination are Cornerstones" subtitle = ""
+title = "Insight and Imagination are the Cornerstones" subtitle = ""

 [design]